heondo/portfolio/content/articles/laravel-websockets-nginx-docker.md

 When testing the email verification feature, I ran into the same issue as [here](https://stackoverflow.com/questions/52917152/laravel-5-7-email-verification-throws-403).
 I couldn't figure it out until I realized I did not modify the Nginx configuration file to fully work through HTTPS.

-So I created a new Nginx configuration file `./docker-compose/nginx/prod/nginx.conf` with the contents
+So I created a new NGINX configuration file ./docker-compose/nginx/prod/nginx.conf with the contents

 <div class="caption">
 After following the tutorial, our files should look something like this, with a few differences</div>